isalkovic/cp4i-mq-samples/07-mqx/README.md

 ```

-This is the end of the MQ Explorer example.
+This is the end of this tutorial for MQ Explorer and rfhutil configuration.